artsy/artsy.github.io/_posts/2017-05-10-fastlane-travis-weekly-deploys.md

 Automatically deploying is a good pattern for encouraging more deploys of an app which has only been deployed once.
 It's a pattern we could also move to in some of our other apps too, if it feels good.
 If you're interested in if something has changed since this post was authored, the repo is here: https://github.com/artsy/emission-nebula so you can read out the Fastfile and we'll answer questions you have inside GitHub issues on it.

-The most annoying part about building this is that an iteration takes ~20 minutes, so make sure you also have another (easily interrupted) task to do at the same time.
+The most annoying part about building deployment changes are that an iteration takes ~20 minutes, so make sure you also have another (easily interrupted) task to do at the same time.

 [em_app]: https://github.com/artsy/emission/tree/master/Example
 [how_emission]: /blog/2016/08/24/On-Emission/